Home ➥ Advance IPF ➥ Spiritual Moms ➥ Spiritual Moms Week 3

 Spiritual Moms and their families who live in the Omaha area are invited (and encouraged) to attend one or more daily Masses with the IPF seminarians at St. John's Church on the Creighton campus every weekday morning at 10:30.
 Come experience a church full of men, their voices raised in prayer, adoration, and song!
 It will give you a genuine sense of hope for the future of our beloved Church.

-They are also invited to attend the weekly Hour of Eucharistic Adoration, also in St. John's Church, from 6:30-7:30 p.m. each Wednesday in June and July (at 6 p.m.on Wednesday, July 19th).
+They are also invited to attend the weekly Hour of Eucharistic Adoration, also in St. John's Church, from 6:30-7:30 p.m. each Wednesday in June, Tuesday, July 3rd and subsequent Wednesdays in July (11th, 18th, and 25th).
 The schedule is also here or call the office at 402-546-6384.